semiriichi/semiriichi.github.io/resources.md

 ### G-Uzaku's Tile Efficiency

 [This translated version](https://drive.google.com/file/d/1ApHp2Dm-3dkEQTEAnmfTsk8J6OaH8d4G/view) of G-Uzaku's book on tile efficiency is a good resource for further honing your riichi hand-building strategy once you are finished with Riichi Book 1.
 Though it is an intermediate-level book, the presentation is accessible and it is divided into many short "lessons" rather than long chapters.

+### Super Digital Mahjong

+[Super Digital Mahjong](https://natsuai.com/mahjong/digital/) by Japanese pro player Kobayashi Gō is another intermediate-level resource covering riichi strategy with a focus on so-called "digital" play -- a mahjong philosophy that prioritizes making decisions based on sound understanding of the statistics and probability involved rather than playing by intuition or feel.